Roman-Maksimov/tic-tac-toe/README.md

     $ npm run build

 Compiled bundles will be available from /build directory.
 You can setting it as your webroot and run application through your web server.

+Test can be started by this command:

+    $ npm run test